Having spent the weekend in the company of a couple of Americans, both seemed to think the NHS=communism. Which was worrying.

 The idea of taxing internet traffic has got the twitterverse into a tizzy.
 Apparently socialists monsters want pay for their carriage, and the UN has cooked up a secret plan to get the money.
-Having failed to find evidence that blue-helmeted geeks are poised to invade cyberspace, the US internet community is now up in arms about …
+Having failed to find evidence that blue-helmeted geeks are poised to invade cyberspace, the US internet community is now up in arms …

 Having spent the weekend in the company of a couple of Americans, both seemed to think the NHS=communism.
 Which was worrying.